claytonmiranda2001/Gender-MLP-Pytorch-Classification/README.md

 * Accuracy

 Training: 96.76%
 Validation: 96.95%
 Test: 97.09%

 * Loss

 Training: 0.0823
 Validation: 0.0820
 Test: 0.0773

-## Technologies Used
-* Python
-* Pandas
-* NumPy
-* Scikit-learn
-* PyTorch

 ## Conclusion

 The model achieved high accuracy across all datasets, with very similar results between training, validation, and test sets.
-This indicates good generalization and a low level of overfitting.
+This indicates good generalization.

 Additionally, the low loss values reinforce that the model is making confident and consistent predictions.

+## Technologies Used

+* `adam`
+* `pandas`
+* `numpy`
+* `scikit-learn`
+* `pytorch`